 Finally, once that nightmare is done, back to the house for handwashing time.
 “Learn to wash your hands like a PRO with a completely accurate* simulator says the Coronavirus Quarantine Simulator page.
 This experience includes soap, water, and the happy birthday song.
 Again we have some pretty horrible controls but I was laughing the whole time.

 You then have time to try out some of the various activities around your house from earlier.
 The game has some pretty funny Quarantine facts and feelings that we can all relate to pop up on the screen.
-There are even some steam achievements you can try and work towards like a 3-star hand washing abilities.
-Coronavirus Quarantine Simulator also features leaderboards to compete with other survivors around the world.
+There are even some steam achievements you can try and work towards like a 3-star hand washing ability.
+Coronavirus game Quarantine Simulator also features leaderboards to compete with other survivors around the world.

 Final Coronavirus Quarantine Simulator Review Thoughts